Please order through your online service provider to ensure safe review and ordering

 You may find that the name of your drug has been changed.

 Your doctor is taking this action in response to a request by NHS England.

-The reception team are unable to make alterations to your medication and if you need further clarification, please arrange for a telephone clinical assessment to discuss this with a doctor.
+The non-clinical team are unable to make alterations to your medication and if you need further clarification, please arrange for a telephone clinical assessment to discuss this with a pharmacist

 Help with NHS costs